-5.3.4.4.
+3.4.4.
 Alteration zoning

 The spatial analysis of 3D features was also used to explore aspects of the hydrothermal alteration of the Century deposit.
 Siderite occurs in sedimentary sequences crystallising either at shallow or deep depths, during burial of sediments and diagenesis (e.g. Pye, 1984; Choi et al., 2003).
 Previous studies on Australian Pb-Zn deposits (see Carr, 1984; Broadbent et al., 1998; Large et al., 2000) reported also examples of siderite interpreted as a product of alteration related to Pb-Zn mineralisation.
 These interpretations were constrained using the chemical compositions of siderites, which were anomalous in Mn and Zn (Mn2+ up to 20% and Zn2+ exceeding 4%) compared to the average compositions for siderites of sedimentary origin.
-Therefore, at Century, zincian siderites either formed from recrystallisation during hydrothermal alteration, very near the seafloor (Cooke et al., 2000).
+Therefore, at Century, zincian siderites either formed from recrystallisation of diagenetic siderites, or addition to the sequence hosting the mineralisation during hydrothermal alteration, very near the seafloor (Cooke et al., 2000).
 In any case, the anomalous siderites are linked to Pb-Zn mineralisation.

 The spatial distribution of siderite at Century is controlled by the lithological character of the host sediments.
-Siderite is more abundant in siltstone layers, and the siltstones are more Mn-rich than ore-rich shales (Fig. 5.3).
-Mn distributions and Mn-highs usually show an inverse correlation with Zn- Pb-highs, for all layers (Fig. 5.7b).
+Siderite is more abundant in siltstone layers, and the siltstones are more Mn-rich than orerich shales (Fig. 3).
+Mn distributions and Mn-highs usually show an inverse correlation with Zn-Pb-highs, for all layers (Fig. 7b).
 Thus, we consider the Mn variation across the deposit to be a good indicator of where the sideritic alteration is distributed.